ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ### Security group is blocking SSH traffic
 {: #security-group-blocking-ssh-traffic}

 If you use a security group to protect your virtual servers, you need to allow SSH traffic.
-For more information, [Creating security groups and rules](/docs/security-groups?topic=security-groups-creating-security-groups).
+For more information, see [Creating security groups and rules](/docs/security-groups?topic=security-groups-creating-security-groups).

 ## Why is my server not responding? (server not pinging)
 {: #troubleshoot-vs-device-not-responding}